Charging

 • Mercedes-Benz EQS 108.4kWh: 453 miles

 To put it another way, a kWh is the amount of energy expended in one hour by a kilowatt of power.
-You’ll likely be familiar with the measurement, because it’s used by energy providers when billing you for your domestic electricity.
+You will likely be familiar with the measurement, because it’s used by energy providers when billing you for your domestic electricity.

 Still not getting it?
 Well, imagine an electric car with a 80kW electric motor and an 80kWh battery.
 If you ran the motor continuously at maximum speed, you would drain the battery in exactly one hour.